theredplanetsings/the-watchtower/README.md

 ---

-For any inquiries, suggestions, or feedback, please contact me via my GitHub profile/LinkedIn
+For any inquiries, suggestions, or feedback, please contact me via my GitHub/LinkedIn profiles